psweens/Predict-RSOM-ROI/README.md

 ![alt text](https://github.com/psweens/Predict-RSOM-ROI/blob/main/CNN_Architecture.jpg)

+## Trained CNN
+A link to the trained network will be provided shortly.

+## References
+To reference this repository please use the below citation.

 ## Training
 The CNN was trained for a total of 120 epochs and performance was evaluated using the F1 score.